peeterjoot/physicsplay/README.txt

    Some informal papers on atomic operations and memory barriers.

-notes/gabook/
+notes/gabookI/

+   The first part of 'Exploring physics with Geometric Algebra' -- a too large collection of Geometric Algebra related math and physics.

+notes/gabookII/

-   'Exploring physics with Geometric Algebra' -- a too large collection of Geometric Algebra related math and physics.
+   The second part of 'Exploring physics with Geometric Algebra' -- a too large collection of Geometric Algebra related math and physics.

 notes/miscphysics/